theodotos/Farewell/README.md

 https://git.theo-andreou.org/Personal/ansible-deploy-gitea

 The problem with the self-hosted solutions though is that it makes collaboration harder.
 People will have to create accounts on every platform they want to contribute to or ask for help.
-Using OpenID will make this a bit easier but still not convinient enough.
-So some people have started an effort to build a protold that would provide cross-instance collaboration between the self-hosted and also the commercial solutions.
-They named it **gitpub** and if you interested in particupating you can find the details here:
+Using OpenID will make this a bit easier but still not convenient enough.
+So some people have started an effort to build a protocol that would provide cross-instance collaboration between the self-hosted and also the commercial solutions.
+They named it **gitpub** and if you interested in participating you can find the details here:

 https://github.com/git-federation/gitpub